rcode5/qr4r/README.md

 Not happy with the default size (99px x 99px)?
 Adjust the size with the 3rd argument to encode

-    # the following produces an image who's size is 5x33 on a side or
-    # 165px x 165px
+    # the following produces an image who's size is 165px x 165px
     string_to_encode = 'big qr codes are the new hotness' Qr4r::encode(string_to_encode, 'qrcode.out.png', 5)